 Why is Impartial Redistricting Important?

-North Carolina is now one of the most gerrymandered states in the nation.
-The result is that elections in state legislative races are unfairly designed to favor one political party over another.
-Redistricting reform is critically important in North Carolina for fair elections.
-This is a foundational political issue that significantly impacts voting rights and fair elections in our state.
-Redistricting of voting maps should not be a partisan activity.
+North Carolina is one of the most gerrymandered states in the nation resulting in state legislative races are unfairly designed to favor one political party over another.
+Redistricting reform is critically important in North Carolina to ensure fair elections.

 What is LWV-Wake Doing?

 LWV-Wake's Redistricting Committee is actively advocating for a transparent process that incorporates impartial criteria for creating voting maps.
-Committee members are meeting with legislators, observing legislative sessions, developing educational materials, giving presentations to the community, posting on social media, and writing letters to the editor.
+The committee meets with legislators, observes legislative sessions, develops educational materials, makes presentations to the community, and writes letters to the editor.
 If you are a LWV-Wake member interested in joining the Redistricting Committee, please contact co-chairs Dianna Wynn at firstname.lastname@example.org or Sheila Denn at email@example.com.

 Redistricting Reform Resources